SChinchi/LogViewer/README.md

 - Main screen
   - Add loading progress bar for big files.
 Optimisation might also be possible when parsing the log.
 - Console
   - Fix copy to file on Android.
-- Diagnostics
-  - Capture mods that corrupt code with bad IL.

 ## How to build